msu-cmse-courses/cmse495-SS24/index.md

 3. Provide opportunities for students and faculty in the department to build relationships and network with industry partners, community organizations, and campus colleagues.

 ## Team Projects
-The course instructor (Dr. Dirk Colbry) is seeking  out high-impact projects sponsored by an external "project sponsor" who will work with a student team to solve problems that make an economic, social and/or research contribution.
+The course instructor (Dr. Dirk Colbry <colbrydi@msu.edu>) is seeking  out high-impact projects sponsored by an external "project sponsor" who will work with a student team to solve problems that make an economic, social and/or research contribution.
 We expect to solicit project sponsors from three areas: industry (with a slight focus on Companies in Michigan), government, community organizations, and research.

 For more information on becoming a project sponsor please see our [Project Sponsor Flyer](CMSE495_Project_Sponsor_Flyer.pdf)